 Even if your DUI marijuana charge does not get dismissed, your lawyer can vigorously challenge the prosecution’s evidence in court and present a strong defense.
 If you don’t wish to go to trial, your lawyer can work with prosecutors to reach a plea agreement that minimizes the consequences you face.

-Above all, a lawyer can be upfront with you, answer your questions and make sure that you make informed choices about your case and your future.
+Above all, a local criminal defense lawyer can be upfront with you, answer your questions and make sure that you make informed choices about your case and your future.

 Get Help from Our South Carolina DUI Defense Attorneys Today